aimed primarily at pre-teen and teenage boys. They tend to be Fighting Series

 - Medaka Box

-- Naruto — One of the Big Three, it is currently the most popular manga in America
+- Naruto — One of the Big Three, it used to be the most popular manga in America

 - Papa no Iukoto o Kikinasai!